RGB

 So, if anyone starts a design in color and intends to keep it in the digital world, it’s ok to use the RGB mode, no matter what program you use, Photoshop, Adobe Illustrator, Corel Draw or Quark Express.

 But, if your work is for printing purposes, the best way is to convert it to CMYK mode first, to take a look at the way it will show on paper.
 Anyway, it’s impossible to obtain a perfect match between an image that you see on a computer monitor (for instance) and the same image on print.
-In this case, there are some points to take into consideration, that can affect the colors of the image on the paper: the way the monitor settings are made, the paper’s quality, it’s white degree, if it’s shiny or flat.
+In this case, there are some points to take into consideration that can affect the colors of the image on the paper: the way the monitor settings are made, the paper’s quality, its white degree, if it’s shiny or flat.
 Even if it’s impossible, you can obtain the closest match to the screen as possible by changing/converting the file mode to CMYK.
 Here are two examples for Photoshop and Adobe Illustrator.

 Adobe Photoshop